alisabrigok/men-stack-to-do/README.md

-# RESTful MEN Stack To-Do Application With Authentication (Kimik Doğrulaması İle RESTful MEN Stack Yapılacaklar Listesi Uygulaması)
+# RESTful MEN Stack To-Do Application With Authentication (Kimik Doğrulamalı RESTful MEN Stack Yapılacaklar Listesi Uygulaması)

 A **RESTful** to-do application with authentication that developed using **MEN stack (MongoDB, Express, Node.js) and Sass** along with **BEM** front-end methodology and **MVC** software architecture.